esrever10/remnote-plugin-math-helper/README.md

 ## Update

-- You should open Native Mode to allow plugin to insert text into latex box.
+- You should open Native Mode to allow plugin insert the currently selected suggestion into the editor.

 ## How to Use